Ahhh, Honolulu.

 Pearl Hotel Waikiki offers good value accommodation at the heart of Waikiki, the best area in Honolulu to stay in.
 It has air-conditioned rooms with a myriad of features.
 Guests can also enjoy free wifi and an on-site sports bar.

-#3 Waikiki – Where to Stay in Honolulu for Nightlife
+3. Waikiki – Best Area to Stay in Honolulu For Nightlife

-Waikiki is also our number one pick for where to stay in Honolulu for nightlife.
-Dotted throughout this seaside ‘hood are a vast array of bars and clubs that cater to travellers of all ages and styles.
-From oceanside wine bars to thriving and thumping clubs, you’ll be spoiled for choice in world-famous Waikiki.
+Waikiki is not only the best place to stay in Honolulu on a budget but it’s also home to the best nightlife.
+Dotted throughout this seaside ‘hood are a vast array of bars and clubs that cater to travelers of all ages and styles.
+From oceanside wine bars to thriving and thumping clubs, you’ll be spoiled for choice in the world-famous Waikiki.

 Without a doubt, one of the neighborhood’s most famous attractions is stunning Waikiki Beach.
 And, there’s no better place to rest and relax before (or after) a night on the town than the golden sands of Waikiki Beach.
 Here you can soak up some rays, head for a swim, or simply enjoy the views from Hawaii’s most famous beach.